Drive-up COVID-19 testing available in St. Helena

-Drive-up testing is available for those who live and work in St. Helena from 2 to 4 p.m.
-Monday, June 22, and Tuesday, June 23, at the Napa Valley College Upper Valley Campus, 1088 College Ave.
+ST. HELENA -Drive-up COVID-19 testing is available for people who live and work in St. Helena and are symptomatic or have had contact with a confirmed case of novel coronavirus, officials announced.

-Due to the limited number of test kits available, the test center is focusing on people who may have been in close contact with a confirmed case or who are symptomatic.

-If you have been sheltering at home, not experiencing any symptoms and are otherwise at low risk, local authorities request that you wait until the next mobile test center is available.
-Alternately, reservations are available at the Napa Expo testing site.
+Napa County has a limited number of test kits available and asks those who have been sheltering at home, not experiencing any symptoms and are otherwise at low risk to wait until the next mobile test center is available.

 Be the first to know